 It’s the absence of screens that can be an itchy problem.
 By itchy I mean mosquitoes.
 To get the benefit of nighttime cooling you need those screen-less windows open.
 The mosquitoes don’t concern themselves with questions of “why” you don’t use AC; they just want your blood.

 Are the French suffering their way to moral high ground for the sake of energy conservation?
 France has one of the lowest carbon footprints of any industrialized country.
 Their AC is nuclear powered for cripes sake!
 They have to figure out where to hide that glowing waste someday but they don’t need to worry about their AC producing greenhouse gasses today.

 So here we are, with a population covered in sweat and mosquito bites, sipping piping hot espresso in 100 degree heat, explaining the health hazards of AC between drags on a menthol cigarette.

 Maybe they’re just crazy.

 Can you relate?
-Do you love air conditioning or hate it?
+Do you love air conditioning in France or hate it?

 Photo credit: Diane Evans/A Breath of Fresh Air